Major Update

 What You Will Learn

-Accepting the inevitability of application flaws, whether the application is developed in-house or by a third-party, is fundamental for successful cloud security controls.
-Not many cybersecurity professionals can fix vulnerable application code.
-Thankfully, it is typically easier to apply secure cloud configuration to mitigate the impact of these vulnerabilities.
-Relying on the CSP's security defaults and documentation is insufficient.
-SEC510 exposes many examples of incorrect, incomplete, or contradictory CSP controls.
+Whether an application is developed in-house or by a third party, accepting the inevitability of application flaws is key for implementing successful cloud security controls.
+While few cybersecurity professionals can fix vulnerable code, it's often easier to apply secure cloud configurations to mitigate these risks.
+Relying solely on CSP defaults and documentation is insufficient.
+SEC510 reveals numerous instances of incorrect, incomplete, or contradictory CSP controls.
 Additionally, if there is a zero-day vulnerability in a cloud service used by your organization, you must brace for that impact by controlling what you can.

-SEC510 leverages standards and frameworks where useful, such as the MITRE ATT&CK Cloud Matrix, the Center for Internet Security (CIS) Cloud Provider Benchmarks, and the Cyber Defense Matrix.
-These tools have limits, and SEC510 goes beyond them to teach the techniques needed to protect what matters to the organization.
+While standards and frameworks, such as the MITRE ATT&CK Cloud Matrix, the Center for Internet Security (CIS) Cloud Provider Benchmarks, and the Cyber Defense Matrix, are helpful tools of the trade, they still have limits.
+That's why SEC510 goes beyond them to teach the techniques necessary to protect what matters to your organization.
 Mitigate the risk of common cloud mistakes with cloud security controls that matter and reduce your attack surface by eliminating misconfigurations.

 "The course provided so much information and details about common security misconfigurations and mistakes in the cloud that one would not believe fit into the week.
 Very comprehensive, but the scary thing is that it feels like it is barely scratching the surface!
 Awesome job by the course authors." - Petr Sidopulos